ketoglou/as7265x_spectroscopy_sensor/README.md

 ## Information
 Module must be in UART mode with AT commands.
 An USB to UART adapter needed (like FTDI).
+Program can be run directly from Release folder or Build from the beginning.

 ## Build
 Build in .NET Framework 4.8